SaltyGoo/saltygoo.github.io/class/mu_necromancer.md

 **D:** Undeath <br>

 ## Necromantic Magic
 Necromancers get a second random spell from the [Necromancy school](/spells/#necromancy) at level 1.
 You can alternatively choose to learn the [Lichcraft](/2020/11/13/lichcraft/) spell instead.
 They’re stored in your Psyche and you spend Spell Dice to cast them.
 Certain spells are permanent but require a Sigil slot to maintain.
-You have as many Sigil slots as you have [Scars](/2020/11/09/base-rules/)
+Each of your [Scars](/2020/11/09/base-rules/) count as a Sigil slot.

 <details markdown="1">
 <summary>How GLOG spells work</summary>